Fast convergence to non-isolated minima: four equivalent conditions for $\mathrm{C}^2$ functions: Introduction

 Consider minimizing $\mfc(x) = \frac{1}{2} \|F(x) - b\|^2$ with $F \colon \reals^m \to \reals^n$ a $\smooth{2}$ function.
 We cast this as above with $g(y) = \frac{1}{2} \|y - b\|^2$ and $\varphi = F$.
 Suppose $\minsubset = \varphi^{-1}(b) = \{x : F(x) = b\}$ is non-empty (interpolation regime), which is typical in deep learning.
 This is the set of global minimizers of $f$.
 If $\rank \D F(x)$ is equal to a constant $r$ in a neighborhood of $\minsubset$, then $\minsubset$ is a smooth submanifold of $\reals^m$ of dimension $m - r$.
 If additionally the problem is over-parameterized, that is, $m > n \geq r$, then $\minsubset$ has positive dimension (see Figure~\ref{fig:plots} for an illustration).
 The discussion above immediately implies that $\mfc$ satisfies \mb{} on $\minsubset$.
 See also~\citet[\S4.2]{nesterov2006cubic} who argue that \pl{} holds in this setting.

-\paragraph{Redundant parameterizations and submersions.} Say we want to minimize $\sfc \colon \nanifold \to \reals$ constrained to $\widetilde \nanifold \subseteq \nanifold$.
-If $\widetilde \nanifold$ is complicated, and if we have access to a parameterization $\varphi$ for that set (so that $\varphi(\manifold) = \widetilde \nanifold$), it may be advantageous to minimize $\mfc = \sfc \circ \varphi$ instead.
+\paragraph{Redundant parameterizations and submersions.} Say we want to minimize $\sfc \colon \nanifold \to \reals$ constrained to $\mathcal{C} \subseteq \nanifold$.
+If $\mathcal{C}$ is complicated, and if we have access to a parameterization $\varphi$ for that set (so that $\varphi(\manifold) = \mathcal{C}$), it may be advantageous to minimize $\mfc = \sfc \circ \varphi$ instead.
 If the parameterization is redundant, this can cause $\mfc$ to have non-isolated minima, even if the minima of $\sfc$ are isolated.

-As an example, consider minimizing $\sfc \colon \reals^{m \times n} \to \reals$ over the bounded-rank matrices $\widetilde \nanifold = \{Y \in \reals^{m \times n} : \rank Y \leq r\}$.
+As an example, consider minimizing $\sfc \colon \reals^{m \times n} \to \reals$ over the bounded-rank matrices $\mathcal{C} = \{Y \in \reals^{m \times n} : \rank Y \leq r\}$.
 A popular approach consists in lifting the search space to $\manifold = \reals^{m \times r} \times \reals^{n \times r}$ and minimizing $\mfc = \sfc \circ \varphi$, where $\varphi \colon \manifold \to \nanifold$ is defined as $\varphi(L, R) = LR^\top$.
 The parameterization is redundant because $\varphi(LJ^{-1}, RJ^{\top}) = \varphi(L, R)$ for all invertible $J$.
-In particular, given a local minimum $Y \in \widetilde \nanifold$ of $\sfc$, the fiber $\varphi^{-1}(Y)$ is unbounded, which hinders convergence analyses (see~\citep{levin2021finding}).
+In particular, given a local minimum $Y \in \mathcal{C}$ of $\sfc$, the fiber $\varphi^{-1}(Y)$ is unbounded, which hinders convergence analyses (see~\citep{levin2021finding}).
 However, if $Y$ is of \emph{maximal rank} $r$ then $\D\varphi$ has constant rank in a neighborhood of $\varphi^{-1}(Y)$.
 From the discussion above, it follows that $\mfc$ satisfies \mb{} on $\varphi^{-1}(Y)$ if the (Riemannian) Hessian of $g$ (restricted to the manifold of rank-$r$ matrices) is positive definite.

 Similarly, \cite{burer2003nonlinear,burer2005local} introduced a popular approach to minimize a function $\sfc$ over the set of positive semidefinite matrices of bounded rank through the map $\varphi \colon Y \mapsto YY^\top$.
 The resulting function $\mfc = \sfc \circ \varphi$ can have non-isolated minima.
-However, we can ensure that \mb{} holds on the maximal rank fiber with the same arguments as above, for example if $\sfc$ is strongly convex~\citep{zhang2022improved}.
+However, the same arguments as above ensure that \mb{} holds at minimizers of maximal rank when $\sfc$ is strongly convex (this setting is for example considered in~\citep{zhang2022improved}).
 This further extends to tensors~\citep{li2022local}.

 \paragraph{Symmetries and quotients.}